surajnaik90/ai/articles/understanding-chips.md

 - Logic gates: Abstraction over transistors.
 This is to make concept understanding easier.
-               Thes are nothig but transistors put in a certain way to perform binary operations.
+               These are nothing but transistors put in a certain way to perform binary operations.
+               Ex: Logic gate board kit can be brought to study different logic gates.

 # Photolithography process